Peace Party Policies

 - Ensure that housing programmes contain a mixture of social, rented housing and owner-occupied homes.

-- All new housing to be built to the highest environmental standards, minimising its negative impact on its surroundings.
+- Build all new housing to the highest environmental standards, minimising its negative impact on its surroundings.

 - Ensure that we work with nature, using only our fair share of resources and recognising that apparently insignificant actions can have far-reaching consequences.

-- Promote a culture in which land is regarded as being held in trust on behalf of the whole community.
+- Regard land as being held in trust on behalf of the whole community.

-- Develop high-quality, free local transport systems and subsidise efficient forms of long-distance transport so that they are generally affordable.
+- Develop high-quality, free local transport systems and low-cost, government-supported efficient forms of long-distance transport.

 - Promote the development of non-polluting energy provision that will meet everyone’s basic needs.